Shreehari-Acharya/ForceTrack/frontend/README.md

-# TLE - Analytics Frontend
+# ForceTrack Frontend

-**TLE - Analytics** is a student progress tracker and analytics dashboard for Codeforces users.
+**ForceTrack** is a student progress tracker and analytics dashboard for Codeforces users.
 It provides a modern, responsive UI to view, manage, and analyze competitive programming data of students.

 ---